How to Get the Right Hotel Staffing Support for Your Hotel

 The tourism and travel industry, which was among the hardest hit of all sectors during COVID-19, is now seeing a major surge in activity.
-But most hotels say they are struggling to find staff: In June 2021, there were more than 8 million available jobs in the U.S., with the hospitality industry accounting for 1 million of these jobs, according to the Bureau of Labor Statistics (BLS).
-If your hotel is understaffed, consider these three ways that a staffing company can help you address your hotel staffing shortage.
+But most hotels say they are struggling to hire hotel staff: In December 2022, there were more than 10 million available jobs in the U.S., with the hospitality industry accounting for 1 million of these jobs, according to the Bureau of Labor Statistics (BLS).
+If your hotel is understaffed, consider these three ways that a hospitality staffing agency can help you address your hotel staffing shortage.

 Connect with a broad network of candidates

 Before the pandemic, Gallup found that 36% of the workforce earned at least part of their income from flexible jobs.
-Job candidates today are always on the go, and they expect an easy, mobile-friendly application process when applying for these roles.
-In the future, you’ll likely still see plenty of interest in your open jobs through traditional recruiting like online job boards and websites like Craigslist.
-But you may need to explore more modern methods to find the most qualified candidates.
+Job candidates today are always on the go.
+They expect an easy, mobile-friendly application process when applying for these roles.
+In the future, you’ll likely still see plenty of interest in your open jobs through traditional recruiting.
+Traditionally, these include online job boards and websites like Craigslist.
+But you might need to explore more modern methods to find the most qualified candidates.

-Many of today’s leading staffing companies are now using new tech tools to attract a broader range of job candidates.
-These include mobile apps which have a built-in network of candidates who are actively seeking work.
-Posting jobs through a mobile app is an increasingly popular method of connecting with people for all kinds of roles—from front desk staff to line cooks to housekeepers and much more.
+Many of today’s leading hotel staffing companies are now using new tech tools to attract a broader range of job candidates.
+Chief among them are mobile apps which have a built-in network of candidates actively seeking work.
+Posting jobs through a mobile app is an increasingly popular method of connecting with people for all kinds of roles.
+For example:

-Choose the right staff from all your job candidates
+Choose the right options from all your job candidates

-To help you sort through job candidates, we recommend using an interview guide.
+To help you sort through job candidates, we recommend using an interview guide in your hotel hiring efforts.
 This helps you to compare candidates and select the best fit for the role.
 What’s more, partnering with a hotel staffing agency will help you find candidates with the most potential.
-Their industry experts can present workers with verified skills who have completed integrity testing to assess their honesty and ability to follow guidelines.
+Their hotel industry experts can present workers with verified skills.
+These workers have completed integrity testing to assess their honesty and ability to follow guidelines.

-Keeping a steady roster of workers on hand
+Keep a steady roster of hotel workers on hand

 About 1 in 25 U.S. jobs are based in the hospitality industry, according to a study from the American Hotel & Lodging Association and the American Hotel & Lodging Educational Foundation.
 The hotel industry, with its large variety of job roles and 24/7 guest needs, continues to explore more flexible staffing plans.
 Having access to workers at all times is especially helpful during busier times of the year.
 These might include the summer months or during the winter holidays, depending on where your hotel is located.

 Having a steady roster of workers ready to serve your hotel keeps current staff from feeling overwhelmed.
-Plus, it may also lead to lower recruitment costs.
+Plus, it often leads to lower recruitment costs.
 When you need more workers at a moment’s notice, a hotel staffing company helps build a scalable workforce.
 With their staffing app and convenient access to proven workers, a last-minute request can be filled immediately.

 Hotel staffing services available right now

 If you have a hotel staffing shortage, a hospitality staffing agency can provide around-the-clock access to qualified workers.
-That means nights and weekends, too.
-Whether you need extra staff or replacements when you have call-offs or scheduling conflicts, you can use our app, JobStack, to find workers 24/7.
+That means holidays, nights and weekends, too.
+Whether you need extra staff or replacements due to call-offs or scheduling conflicts, you can use our app, JobStack, to meet your hotel hiring needs 24/7.